hashicorp/terraform-provider-azurerm/website/docs/r/kusto_database_principal_assignment.html.markdown

 The following arguments are supported:

+* `name` - (Required) The name of the kusto principal assignment.
+Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the resource.
 Changing this forces a new resource to be created.

 * `cluster_name` - (Required) The name of the cluster in which to create the resource.
 Changing this forces a new resource to be created.